varnerlab/CHEME-5760-Decisions-Book/_sources/unit-1-simpledecisions/utilityfunctions.md

 Log utility function in one dimension as a function of the quantity of good or service consumed and the values of the utility function parameter $\alpha$ with $\beta = 1.0$
 ```

+**Properties of the Logarithmic utility function**
 * Despite the difference in absolute utility values among the agents, their preferences remain the same.
 For instance, Agent 2 strictly prefers $B\succ{A}$.
 * Unlike the linear utility function, the logarithmic utility function exhibits [diminishing marginal utility](https://www.investopedia.com/terms/l/lawofdiminishingutility.asp), i.e., as a person consumes more of a good, the additional satisfaction gained from each unit consumed decreases.

 ##### Implementation
-We used the [VLDecisionsPackage.jl](https://github.com/varnerlab/VLDecisionsPackage.jl) to build an instance of the `VLLogUtilityFunction` model, and computed the utility values using the `evaluate(...)` function.
-We plotted the utility function using the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package.
-The code that produced {numref}`fig-log-utility-1d` is shown below:
+We used the [VLDecisionsPackage.jl](https://github.com/varnerlab/VLDecisionsPackage.jl) to build an instance of a `VLLogUtilityFunction` model, and computed the utility values using the `evaluate(...)` function.
+We then plotted the utility function using the `plot(...)` command from the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package:

 ```{code-block} julia
 :caption: Log utility function model in Julia